I buy my fresh vegetables and fresh fruits from a farmers’ market. As far as I know, most of them are farmers who own their own vegetable farms.

 Do you notice the pile of rubbish right next to the bed of lettuce?
 That’s just a snippet of the pile of rubbish that’s next to it.

-When I realized that these small-time farmers could be using any spare piece of land they could plant their vegetables on to sell at the local market, I decided that it’s better to go with the serious, full-time farmers who are make their living farming.
+When I realized that these small-time farmers could be using any spare piece of land they could plant their vegetables on to sell at the local market, it got me thinking if it’s better to go with the serious, full-time farmers whose living depends on their farm.

 Since their livelihood depends on the fresh produce that they plant, gather and sell, I figure that they’d take good care not to use simply any piece of land to grow their vegetables, right?